 Previous trials were not able to demonstrate a positive effect for these single micronutrients and the failure was likely due to the lack of concomitant energy supply”.
 However, research has shown that 8 weeks supplementation with an oral nutritional formula enriched with arginine, zinc and antioxidants improved pressure ulcer healing when compared with controls13.
-HSE wound healing guidelines have recommended to ‘consider using a supplement that contains high protein, arginine and micronutrients for adults who are malnourished with a pressure ulcer stage III or IV or multiple ulcers for at least 8 weeks’11.
+Latest International and HSE wound healing guidelines have recommended considering providing a supplement that contains high protein, arginine and micronutrients for adults who are malnourished with a pressure ulcer stage II, III or IV or multiple ulcers for at least 8 weeks.9-11.

 There is also evidence to support a role for arginine, zinc and antioxidants enriched oral nutritional supplements in the healing of diabetic foot ulcers, and leg ulcers14.